 Enter our SharePoint Permissions report.
-This report has been designed to make it simple to reduce data security risks, generate audit reports and help organisations adhere to their SharePoint governance plans.
+This report has been designed to make it simple to reduce data security risks, generate audit reports, and help organizations adhere to their SharePoint governance plans.

-In essence, the report shows you the permissions applied to every Site, Document Library, List and Folder in your SharePoint Online Environment.
-By default, it shows only the Unique permissions but you can also click on these buttons to switch between Unique, Inherited or All permission sets.
+In essence, the report shows you the permissions applied to every Site, Document Library, Lists, and Folder in your SharePoint Online Environment.
+By default, it shows only the Unique permissions but you can also click on these buttons to switch between Unique, Inherited, or All permission sets.

 - What Site Collection this object belongs to